 We find that deregulating China's financial system to allow more foreign investors in its stock market leads to increased ES performance for firms receiving foreign investments.
 The evidence is consistent with both foreign investors exerting influence on domestic firms to improve their ES performance and firms improving their ES activities to signal their trustworthiness to foreign investors.
 Thus, exogenous increases in either ES performance or foreign investment holdings will reinforce each other and amplify the long-term effects.
+This identifies an important channel for cross-country convergence in ES performance either through a transmission of concern with ES from the source to the target country or though efforts by firms in the target country to signal their quality.

 It would be useful to obtain direct evidence of these mechanisms.
 For example, are the increased ES ratings valuable as a signal to foreign investors in later times of crisis?
 Alternatively, do firms that are more opaque by some measure benefit more from the increased ES ratings that result from foreign investment?
 Does ES performance increase relatively more for firms that receive investments from foreign investors that value ES relatively more?
 This would require a measure of the value that foreign investors place on ES.
 Given the feedback between the two mechanisms, it is essential to disentangle the two in order to estimate the causal effects of these direct measures.
-The instrumenting approach developed in this paper could be used to do so by estimating sub-samples split by the direct measures.
+The instrumenting approach developed in this paper could be used to do so by estimating subsamples split by the direct measures.